 Mexican restaurant Ella Canta is praised for many reasons.
 Maybe it’s the location on Park Lane, the extensive selection of mezcals and tequilas, or chef Martha Ortiz, who is known for reimagining vibrant Mexican cuisine with a modern twist.
 It all comes together during brunch, when you’ll find colourful creations such as shrimp aguachile with cucumber and green mango; soft corn tortillas with roasted beef and avocado sauce; and Mexican bread stuffed with slow cooked pork (the ultimate hangover cure).

 You didn’t think that was it, did you?
-No Mexican meal is complete without some churros – chef Ortiz serves them with both bitter chocolate and sweet caramel sauces.
+No Mexican meal is complete without some churros, and chef Ortiz serves them with contrasting sauces of bitter dark chocolate and sweet caramel.

 Ella Canta, One Hamilton Place, W1J 7QY

 The recently opened Soane’s Kitchen is housed inside Pitzhanger Manor House, a century-old country home with a beautiful surrounding garden.
 That’s also where chef Alex Head sources the restaurant’s produce, bringing you a seasonally-minded menu with light yet satisfying dishes.
-When the weekend rolls around, she manages to find the right balance between healthy and fun; think pancakes made with sweet potato, eggs benedict served on a croissant, and a fish finger sandwich with pea purée.
+When the weekend rolls around, she manages to find the right balance between healthy and fun: think pancakes made with sweet potato, eggs benedict served on a croissant, and fish finger sandwiches with pea purée.
 Did we mention the Bloody Mary station?
-Not so healthy, but oh-so fun.
+Not so healthy, but again, so much fun.

 Soane’s Kitchen, Pitzhanger Manor, W5 5EQ